tail /var/log/nginx/error.log

 # ps auwx | grep cgit

-So we changed group owner of the directory where the repositories live, so that the user running the cgit process can access the repositories:
+So we changed the group owner of the directory where the repositories live, so that the user running the cgit process can access the repositories:

 # chgrp -R www-data /path/to/repositories/

-Then, as far as I can remember, we did this a few days ago, we also gave execution access to the group:
+Then, as far as I can remember (we did this a few days ago), we also gave execution access to the group:

 # chmod g+x /path/to/repositories/